fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

 ---

 # The problem

 Sometimes You need to debug.
 It could happen in production, staging, or development.

-And sometimes You have no time to install and configure Zend Debugger, or XDebug.
+And sometimes You have no time to install and configure Zend Debugger, XDebug, or other advanced PHP5 debuggers.

 And, probably, You don't want to disturb other visitors of the website by Your debugging.

 So in this case, it's quite handy to use tools of console debugging, which sends data with the help of additional "invisible" data headers from the server to Your browser.

 # Solution

 One of such tools calls Chromlogger, it's an extension for Google Chrome browser.
 It's supports lots of languages and platforms : PHP, Python, Ruby, Node.js, .NET, Coldfusion.
 In my case I'm interesting in PHP logging.